 St. Maximilian, Baroque church in Carlstadt, Düsseldorf, Germany.

-The adjacent Maxhaus, a former monastery building, now functions as a Catholic community center hosting concerts and cultural events.
-This pairing of church and outbuilding shows how religious institutions and community spaces grew together.
+The adjacent Maxhaus, a former monastery building, was converted into a Catholic community center that now hosts concerts and cultural events.
+This pairing of a church and a public cultural space in a single complex is unusual in Dusseldorf's cityscape.

 The community of curious travelers